Adobe Youth Voices

 Brandon Charlton of The Bronx, New York, turned difficult life experiences into an award-winning documentary with help from Adobe Youth Voices.

-Adobe Youth Voices (AYV) is our global commitment to ignite creative confidence in young people – the ability to tell powerful stories for social change through digital media.
-Through it, we demonstrate the importance of creativity in education and how it can positively impact the future of students.
+Adobe Youth Voices (AYV) is our global commitment to ignite creative confidence in young people — by helping them tell powerful stories for social change through digital media.
+Through AYV, we demonstrate the importance of creativity in education and how it can positively impact the future of students.
 In fact, 96 percent of AYV youth believe that creativity is important to their success.

-Youth ages 13 to 19 involved in AYV highlight the issues they care about through the production of original media projects – a process that fosters innovative and critical thinking as well as their passion to make a difference.
-Through this experience, youth hone skills of self-expression, ideation, collaboration, flexibility, and persistence, skills that are essential to success in the world today.
+Youth ages 13 to 19 involved in AYV highlight the issues they care about by producing original media projects — a process that fosters innovation and critical thinking as well as igniting their passion to make a difference.
+Through this experience, youth hone skills of self-expression, ideation, collaboration, flexibility and persistence, skills that are essential to succeed in the world today.

-AYV is brought to life through our nonprofit partners, educators, and employees around the world.
-Since the program’s launch in 2006, more than 200,000 youth have participated.
-The Adobe Foundation has invested more than $53 million in the program since it was founded in 2006.
+AYV is brought to life through our nonprofit partners, educators and employees around the world.
+Since its launch in 2006, more than 200,000 youth have participated in AYV, and the Adobe Foundation has invested more than $53 million in the program.

-The AYV Community provides educators with free curricula and tools designed to inspire creative confidence in young people.
-It also supports educators’ professional development by serving as a space for networking, exchanging ideas, and discovering best practices.
-Participants can upload content for feedback, request support with technical issues, and access all AYV program features.
-Since 2006, more than 18,000 educators have utilized the AYV Community.
+The AYV Community provides educators with free curriculums and tools designed to inspire creative confidence in young people.
+It also supports educators’ professional development by serving as a space for networking, exchanging ideas and discovering best practices.
+Participants can upload content for feedback, request support with technical issues and access all AYV program features.
+Since 2006, more than 18,000 educators have taken advantage of AYV Community resources.

-Winners receive impact-focused prize packages, and their entries are featured at distinguished exhibitions, including international film festivals and other arts organization events.
+Winners receive impact-focused prize packages and their entries are featured at distinguished exhibitions, including international film festivals and other arts events.

 Adobe Youth Voices Scholarships

 We developed the Adobe Youth Voices Scholarships program to support the next generation of creative thinkers and advance the future careers of those who create.
-These scholarships provide financial support for students in their final year of high school/upper secondary school or first year of post-secondary education who have participated in the AYV program through our network of more than 1,200 strategic partners in 60 countries.
+The scholarships provide financial support for students in their final year of high school/upper secondary school or first year of postsecondary education who have participated in AYV through our network of more than 1,200 partners in 60 countries.

-The Adobe Youth Voices Scholarships program is administered by the Institute of International Education (IIE), an independent not-for-profit founded in 1919.
-IIE is among the world's largest and most experienced international education and training organizations.
+The AYV Scholarships program is administered by the Institute of International Education (IIE), an independent nonprofit agency founded in 1919.
+IIE is among the world’s largest and most experienced international education and training organizations.